 Also will try some of the outrigger canoeing - looks like fun!

 Waikiki itself is a bit too touristy for my tastes, with a lot (A LOT!) of pricey stores which I can find in NY, no need to fly that far….
 There was however a long line of Japanese tourists at the Kate Spade store, so not everybody feels the same way.
-What is nice is that the shopping areas are very opened and have kept some of the magnificent banyan trees that grow around here.
-There are indeed many large and beautiful trees, in spite of the overdevelopment.
+What is nice is that the shopping areas are very open and have kept some of the magnificent banyan trees that grow around here.
+There are indeed many large and beautiful trees, in spite of the over development.

 No comments: